QARIO/dochive/README.md

 # Deployment instructions

-On Linux uncomment, the line in the gemfile for therubyracer
+On Linux uncomment the line in the gemfile for therubyracer

 	gem 'therubyracer', platforms: :ruby